-- The Pedestrian and Bicycle Master Plan guides improvements to existing and proposed pedestrian and cycling infrastructure in order to create a friendlier environment for those choosing to undertake active transportation. - The Built Cultural Heritage Study includes policies to preserve and protect built cultural heritage resources, including designated property and heritage conservation districts.
-The Cultural Heritage Landscape Plan defines and identifies significant cultural heritage landscapes and includes policies for their preservation. - The Archaeology Study/Plan identifies registered archaeological sites, includes guidelines for the identification of lands of high potential resources and policies that relate to archaeological resources in the City of Vaughan. - The Creative Together Cultural Plan identifies cultural resources and includes policies for the integration of cultural development and promotion within the municipality. - The Commercial Land Use Review analyses the current structure, function and performance of retail activities in the City and provides an updated retail market analysis identifying and quantifying future retail and service commercial space requirements for the City of Vaughan until 2031. - The Housing and Employment Land Needs Study, provides the background to the growth management and land budgeting exercise that informs the urban expansion and intensification policies of the new Official Plan. - The Employment Sectors Study looks at the current and future employment mix in the City to determine how Vaughan can meet the needs of a growing community and encourage good quality employment opportunities.
+- The Pedestrian and Bicycle Master Plan guides improvements to existing and proposed pedestrian and cycling infrastructure in order to create a friendlier environment for those choosing to navigate the City by means other than automobile. - The Built Cultural Heritage Study includes policies to preserve and protect built cultural heritage resources, including designated property and Heritage Conservation Districts.
+The Cultural Heritage Landscape Plan defines and identifies significant cultural heritage landscapes and includes policies for their preservation. - The Archaeology Study/Plan identifies registered archaeological sites, includes guidelines for the identification of lands of high potential resources and policies that relate to archaeological resources in the City of Vaughan. - The Creative Together Cultural Plan identifies cultural resources and includes policies for the integration of cultural development and promotion within the municipality. - The Commercial Land Use Review analyses the current structure, function and performance of retail activities in the City and provides an updated retail market analysis identifying and quantifying future retail and service commercial space requirements for the City of Vaughan until 2031. - The Housing and Employment Land Needs Study, provides the background to the growth management and land budgeting exercise that informs the urban expansion and intensification policies of the new Official Plan. - The Employment Sectors Study is a review of at the current and future employment mix in the City to determine how Vaughan can meet the needs of a growing community and encourage good quality employment opportunities. - The Social Services Study investigates current and future social service needs of the people of Vaughan and provides recommendations for Official Plan policy and Strategic Actions.
+The recommendations include a broad array of ideas for how the City could become involved in social service provision in the future.

-- The Social Services Study investigates current and future social service needs of the people of Vaughan and provides recommendations for Official Plan policy and Strategic Actions.
-The recommendations include a broad array of ideas for how the City could become involved in social service provision in the future. - The Water and Wastewater Master Plan and the Storm Drainage/Stormwater Management Master Plan shall be completed in support of the new Official Plan and all related Secondary Plans.
-The municipal services requirements identified in these documents shall guide infrastructure requirements in support of the new Official Plan.
+The Water and Wastewater Master Plan and the Storm Drainage/Stormwater Management Master Plan will be completed in support of the new Official Plan and all related Secondary Plans.
+The municipal services requirements identified in these documents should guide infrastructure requirements in support of the new Official Plan.

-Five Focused Area Studies were also prepared providing additional detail for the planning of specific areas of the Clty:
+Five Focused Area Studies were also prepared providing additional detail for the planning of specific areas of the City:

 - Kleinburg-Nashville Rural Areas;

-- Yonge Street Area including the Yonge and Steeles node, as well as the portion of Yonge Street (Vaughan), north of the Thornhill Heritage Conservation District;
+- Yonge Street Area including the Yonge Street and Steeles Avenue West node, as well as the portion of Yonge Street (Vaughan), north of the Thornhill Heritage Conservation District;

 - Woodbridge Core Area;

 - The Vaughan Metropolitan Centre; and

 - The West Vaughan Employment Area.